 #3 – Eat a Good Meal

-In the long term, your body will be stronger because you are feeding it healthy food.
-And when you are stronger you are better able to prevent overwhelm from happening in the first place.
+In the long term, your body will be stronger because you feed it healthy food.
+And when you are stronger, you can better prevent overwhelm from happening in the first place.

 #4 – Take a Nap